victorjoh/lions-pride-inn/README.md

 session.

 ## Getting started
-Here are the Eclipse tools we will use, you probably already have many of them:
+Feel free to use any IDE that you want for the kata.
+For Eclipse, here are the tools that we will use, you probably already have many of them:
 * [Buildship: Eclipse Plug-ins for Gradle](https://github.com/eclipse/buildship/blob/master/docs/user/Installation.md)
 * [TestNG Eclipse plug-in](https://testng.org/doc/download.html)
 * [EclEmma: Java code coverage for Eclipse](https://www.eclemma.org/)